Energy, Power and Resistance in A Level Physics AS

 Ohm's Law

-Ohm's law states that the current I flowing through a conductor between two points is directly proportional to the voltage V across the two points, provided the temperature remains constant.
-This relationship can be expressed mathematically as:
+Ohm's law states that the current I flowing through a conductor between two points is directly proportional to the voltage V across the two points and inversely proportional to the resistance R of the conductor.
+This relationship can be expressed with the formula:

 V = I × R